deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 * To generate the results in the paper use the notebook `src/training/MVEUDA/ModelVizPaper.ipynb`.
     * Final figures from this notebook are stored in `src/training/MVEUDA/figures/`.
     * Saved PyTorch models of the runs are provided in `src/training/MVE*/paper_models/`.
-    * New runs by a user will be stored in the adjacent `models/` directories.

 <br>